 - Malnutrition.
-The damage to your small intestine means it can't absorb enough nutrients.
+This occurs if your small intestine can't absorb enough nutrients.
 Malnutrition can lead to anemia and weight loss.
 In children, malnutrition can cause slow growth and short stature.

 - Infertility and miscarriage.
 Malabsorption of calcium and vitamin D can contribute to reproductive issues.

 - Lactose intolerance.
-Damage to your small intestine may cause you to experience abdominal pain and diarrhea after eating lactose-containing dairy products, even though they don't contain gluten.
-Once your intestine has healed, you may be able to tolerate dairy products again.
-However, some people continue to experience lactose intolerance despite successful management of celiac disease.
+Damage to your small intestine might cause you abdominal pain and diarrhea after eating or drinking dairy products that contain lactose.
+Once your intestine has healed, you might be able to tolerate dairy products again.

 - Cancer.
 People with celiac disease who don't maintain a gluten-free diet have a greater risk of developing several forms of cancer, including intestinal lymphoma and small bowel cancer.